hpesoj/gsl-pointers/GSL-PROPOSAL.md

 All of these things are conceptually distinct, but they all implicitly convert to each other without the compiler complaining because they are all represented by the same type.

 Of course, the C++ Core Guidelines provide alternatives to `T*` so that the safety and clarity of code can be improved.

-But the guidelines state that `T*` always represents a non-owning ([R.3](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#r3-a-raw-pointer-a-t-is-non-owning)) reference to a single object ([F.22](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#f22-use-t-or-ownert-to-designate-a-single-object)).
+Rule [R.3]([R.3](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#r3-a-raw-pointer-a-t-is-non-owning)) states that, _"A raw pointer (a `T*`) is non-owning"_, explaining that:

+> There is nothing (in the C++ standard or in most code) to say otherwise and most raw pointers are non-owning.

+Rule [F.22](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#f22-use-t-or-ownert-to-designate-a-single-object) advises us to, _"Use `T*` or `owner<T*>` to designate a single object"_, giving the reasoning:

+> Readability: it makes the meaning of a plain pointer clear.
+Enables significant tool support.

  The argument is that, once all other uses of `T*` have been replaced with alternatives, all instances of `T*` will be non-owning references to single objects.
 This argument assumes that:

 1. Everyone is following the guidelines perfectly.
 2. Every part of a code-base adheres to the guidelines.